Devarapallivamsi/DE_projects/Databricks workflow for SCD (Type 1) data ingestion/readme.md

-# Project README: Automated ingestion of SCD (Type 1) Data on Databricks
+# SCD (Type 1) Data ingestion using Databricks and PySpark on AWS

 ## Objective
-This project is designed to automate a data pipeline that ingests daily-data files.
-The pipeline ensures efficient processing, loading, and updating of a target table while maintaining data integrity.
-It includes steps like staging, archiving, and implmenting alerting mechanism.
+This project is designed to automate a data pipeline that processes the daily-data files to maintain the latest and updated state of records ensuring efficient processing, loading, and updating of a target table while maintaining data integrity.
+It includes steps like staging, archiving, and configuring of alerting mechanism.

 ## Overview
 Data Ingestion: A Databricks workflow is configured to trigger upon daily data arrival (in AWS S3).